Choosing RV Membership Parks & Discount Clubs

 For more details, see our complete guide to RPI RV memberships.

-Coast to Coast
+Coast to Coast RV Resorts

 Coast to Coast RV Resort

-Coast to Coast RV resorts is a network of RV resorts across the country.
+Coast to Coast RV Resorts is a network of RV resorts across the country.
 The Coast to Coast membership is similar to the RPI membership.
 They have hundreds of RV parks where members camp for a discounted rate (typically $10 per night).

 Coast to Coast memberships are only sold at member RV resorts.
 The prices will be different depending on where you purchase the membership, so you should call multiple member parks to find the best deal.